-Whatever caused your neck pain Oxford Osteopaths can help you sort it out quickly.
-We also provide video exercises, self help care and advice on posture at home or in the office.
+Whatever caused your neck pain our practitioners can help you sort it out quickly.
+We also provide video exercises and advice on posture at home or in the office

 About neck pain